PINE TREE GUIDE DOG USERS Group

 This website is designed to be accessible to users of assistive technologies such as screen readers and screen magnifiers, to persons who use dial-up modems, and to persons who use older technologies.
 The website does this by trying to comply with the World Wide Web Consortium's Web Accessibility Guidelines.
 If you experience any problems with the use of this website or if you have recommendations for additions or corrections to its content, please contact the webmaster at email@example.com.

-This web page revised February ninth twenty sixteen.
+This web page revised on August second twenty sixteen.